MarcosFernandez/fastqCoverage/README.md

 Licensing
 ---------

 fastqCoverage is licensed under GPL.
+See LICENSE for more information.

 -----------
 Compilation